cujarrett/learning-terraform/README.md

 - `terraform.tfvars`
 - `terraform.tfvars.json`
-- Any files with names ending in `.auto.tfvars.json`
+- Any files with names ending in `auto.tfvars` or `.auto.tfvars.json`

 Both implicit and explicit dependency information is stored in `terraform.tfstate` file.

 `terraform init -upgrade` updates all previously installed plugins to the newest version.

-The terraform console command providers an interactive consile for evaluating expressions.
+The terraform console command provides an interactive consile for evaluating expressions.

 ## Exam Question Types